Mini Pot Pies Recipe (Veggie Packed)

 Servings Ideas

-Perfect as an easy family dinner, these mini pot pies can be served in individual Dutch ovens, ramekins, mason jars, or even baked in a muffin tin.
-They’re also fantastic for gatherings, allowing guests to enjoy their own little portion of this classic comfort food.
-Here are some delicious recipes to pair with these mini vegan pot pies.
+This recipe for mini pot pies can be served in individual Dutch ovens, ramekins, mason jars, or even baked in a muffin tray.
+Here are some delicious recipes to pair with these mini veggie pot pies.

 Storage Tips

-For best results, store these individual pot pies at room temperature initially to cool down, then transfer them to an airtight container.
+For best results, keep leftovers at room temperature until they cool down a bit.
+Then, transfer them to an airtight container.

-Leftovers can also be frozen in an airtight freezer-safe container for up to a month.
+• Freezer: Mini pot pie leftovers can be frozen in an airtight freezer-safe container for up to a month.

 Recipe